Strata By-Laws

 (q) feed or permit any occupant of his or her strata lot or a visitor or invitee of the owner or occupant to feed, pigeons, gulls or other birds, squirrels, rodents or other animals from a strata lot or anywhere on or in close proximity to the common property or any limited common property, but this will not apply to a pet permitted to be kept in a strata lot pursuant to these bylaws and the rules made hereunder, which pet will be fed only in a strata lot;

-(r) cook, or permit any occupant of his or her strata lot or a visitor or invitee of the owner or occupant to cook, in the strata lot unless the entrance doors to the strata lot are closed and the kitchen extract fans are used while cooking; or
+(r) cook, or permit any occupant of his or her strata lot or a visitor or invitee of the owner or occupant to cook, in the strata lot unless the entrance doors to the strata lot are closed and the kitchen extract fans are used while cooking;

-(s) use, or permit any occupant of his or her strata lot or a visitor or invitee of the owner or occupant to use, inline skates or skateboards anywhere on the common property.
+(s) use, or permit any occupant of his or her strata lot or a visitor or invitee of the owner or occupant to use, inline skates or skateboards anywhere on the common property;

 Inform strata corporation